0

 ChemTalk is a new non-profit organization that is raising the bar in chemistry education and outreach without running ads or walling off content.
 Their podcast is one part of their strategy and it's off to a strong start.
 What really stands out is the caliber of guests they are able to pull in - including multiple Nobel Laureates, hugely influential professors and chemists doing high-level research around the world.
 It's a fantastic way to get to know the people behind the most impressive achievements in chemistry and the hosts come prepared with critical questions that set the tone for a thought-provoking interview.

-ChemTalk podcast logo
+ChemTalk podcast logo, for chemistrys

 Best for: Chemistry-focused students who want to explore the different niches that chemistry offers and professionals who like to keep up with emerging stars in the field.